coderefinery/manuals/lesson-design.md

 Making the **learner personas** are essential to making a good lesson, even if you think you know who you are teaching to.
 This is because it grounds you into what your audience already knows (or doesn't know) and what they are interested in.
+Think:

+- Different types of work they do
+- Different ways they do their work (and thus future needs)
+- Different levels of background (shell proficiency, etc.)

 You also have different ways people can refer to the material:
 - In a class, with an instructor guiding them
 - Reading along by themselves
 - In a class, being much more advanced than others, so that they skip ahead and do advanced material themselves.
+- In a class and lacking some prerequisites, so may struggle with some parts.

 ## Planning

 - Do some planning, and *document it* - the design process helps others to teach and modify.
-At least put it in the README.  (this is the **designer/maintainer's guide**)
+At least put it in the instructor guide (`guide.md`).  (this is the **designer/maintainer's guide**)
   - Put the main points from the "backwards lesson design process" in here, enough that it is easier for someone to improve your lesson than to redo it.